30 of the most romantic restaurants London has to offer

 Close map

-30 of the most romantic restaurants London has to offer
+31 most romantic restaurants in London to take a date

 It may not be Paris, but London is a great city for romance.
 Have you tried walking across Charing Cross Bridge, hand-in-hand, gazing over the beautiful cityscape and stopping for a cheeky kiss worthy of a rom-com moment?
 Or have you tried looking into your other half’s eyes in the candle-lit Gordon’s Wine Bar while sharing a bottle of wine?
 Well you must have enjoyed a casual picnic in one of London’s many parks, sipping on Prosecco and giggling from the bubbles and butterflies in your stomach, surely?
 Yeah, London is doing alright on the love-scale, we think.